Diary Of A Busker Day 277 Friday August 31st 2012 Winchester High Street 1. Opposite Vodafone, Time: 1:55-2:54pm, 2. Opposite Oxfam, Time: 3:02-4:24pm

-I take a break and ponder what to do next – do another set or go home?
-Hm… While I’m pondering, I’m also pondering whether to bring my monster double-neck guitar in soon, maybe even tomorrow.
-I’ve been going over a few things at home – switching between the necks during songs, like in Ne Me Quitte Pas, where I can get a C major 7th chord on the 12-string neck, while playing the C major melody on the six-string one, and The Moulin Rouge Theme, where the middle bit sounds quite good on the 12-string neck, and also here Comes The Sun – the 12-string sounds good on the middle bit of that.
-Also, it might get me some more money – it’s got to attract some attention, anyway.
+I take a break and ponder what to do next…do another set or go home?
+Hmm…while I’m pondering, I’m also pondering whether to bring my monster psychedelic double-neck guitar in soon, maybe even tomorrow.
+I’ve been going over a few things at home, switching between the necks during songs, like Ne Me Quitte Pas, where I can get a C major 7th chord on the 12-string neck, while playing the C major melody on the six-string one, and The Moulin Rouge Theme, where the middle bit sounds quite good on the 12-string neck, and also Here Comes The Sun; the 12-string sounds good on the middle bit of that.
+Also, it might get me some more money; it’s got to attract some attention.
 I mean, how many psychedelic double-neck guitars are there in Winchester?
 In England?
 The world??!!
 Surely lots of kids will see it from afar and drag their parents over and this equals money.
 Surely…?

 However, it’s not without it’s drawbacks.
-Firstly, it weighs A TON!
+Firstly, it weighs a bloody TON!
 My 6-string is heavy enough, especially at the end of A Hard Day’s Busking, walking back home, uphill pretty much all the way, but this thing is about 1 1/2 times heavier.
-Secondly, instead of six strngs, I’ll have eighteen to check the tuning every so often.
-Thirdly, the vibrato unit’s arm is too high from the guitar’s body which makes it difficult to manoeuvre quickly during a song, unlike the one on my Epiphone, which is perfectly set to my EXACT REQUIREMENTS!
-Not to mention the cost (apart from the £35 customs charge, after being sent from the USA) of all the things I’ve had done to it, like the vibrato unit – a ‘cheap’ £35 one, Epiphone 12-string saddle – £10, four cans of sonic blue spray paint and lacquer – £45, and in the end, after I’d sprayed it and put the black pickups on, it just looked cheap!
-That’s why me and Doll painted it.
+Secondly, instead of six strings, I’ll have eighteen to tune up check every so often.
+Thirdly, the vibrato unit’s arm is too high from the guitar’s body which makes it difficult to manoeuvre quickly during a song, unlike the one on my Epiphone, which is perfectly set to my specific requirements, don’t you know.
+And not to mention the cost (apart from the £35 customs charge, after being sent from the USA) of all the things I’ve had done to it, like the vibrato unit; a fairly cheap £35 one, Epiphone 12-string saddle; £10, four cans of sonic blue spray paint and lacquer; £45, and in the end, after I’d sprayed it and put the black pickups on, it looked terrible; cheap and nasty!
+That’s why Doll and I painted it.
 I spent all that money and time coating, re-coating, waiting two weeks to varnish it…and ended up painting over the lot!
-Damn, I gotta get this thing to start paying for itself!
+Damn it, I gotta get this thing to start paying for itself.
 I wonder how it will cope with life out here, I mean, my Epiphone is brilliant.
-It’s never once broken down – my amp’s broken down, I think I’VE even broken down a couple of times but the Epiphone’s great, In fact, thinking about it, I’ve only ever had one string break and that was after almost two years – TWO YEARS!
+It’s never once broken down.
+My amp’s broken down, though.
+I think I’VE even broken down a couple of times, but the Epiphone’s great.
+In fact, thinking about it, I’ve only ever had one string break and that was after almost TWO YEARS!
 In fact, I never even changed the strings til one broke, the other day.
-Two years on one set of strngs! …at the end of my pondering, I’ve decided to come home as two and a half hours is long enough to play with a poorly thumb.
-I walk through the alleyway, come out near The Buttercross and past young Sam, playing Summertime – he’s still there..and raking it in – he must have at least £70 of coinage in his gigbag.
+Two years on one set of strings!
+Well, at the end of my pondering, I’ve decided to come home as two and a half hours is long enough to play with a poorly thumb.
+I walk through the alleyway, come out near The Buttercross and past young Sam; he’s still there, now playing Summertime..and raking it in; he must have at least £70 of coinage in his gigbag.